-Kappad Beach: The arrival of Vasco Da Gama
+Kappad Beach: The Arrival of Vasco Da Gama

 As you walk along the coastline of Kappad Beach in Kozhikode you’ll find more than just sand and sea, you’ll find the place where the world changed forever.
 A simple stone memorial marks 20 May 1498, the day Vasco da Gama stepped onto Indian soil.
 But the story of this shore is far more layered than the textbooks reveal.